Azeez1/ai-hedge-fund/README.md

 ### Rate Limits & Caching

 API data is cached in memory for the duration of the process.
-The `search_line_items` helper now stores results using all query parameters and will retry up to three times when the API responds with a 429 status code, waiting for the `Retry-After` header when provided.
+The `search_line_items` and `get_company_news` helpers now store results using all query parameters and will retry up to three times when the API responds with a 429 status code, waiting for the `Retry-After` header when provided.

 ## Contributing